Check your home for security weaknesses and correct them

 - Avoid giving information to unidentified telephone callers and announcing your personal plans online or in public notices (such as giving your address when advertising items for sale).

-- Notify the police if you see suspicious strangers in your area.
+- Notify the police and/or your neighborhood watch if you see suspicious strangers in your area.

 - Don't carry house keys on a key ring bearing your home address or leave house keys with your car in a commercial parking lot or with an attendant.

-- Don't hide your keys in "secret" places outside your home—burglars usually know where to look.
+- Don't hide your keys in "secret" places outside your home—burglars know where to look.

 - Leave blinds open in their usual position.

-- Have mail and packages picked up, forwarded or held by the post office.
+- Have mail and packages picked up by neighbors; alternately, have them forwarded or held by the post office.

 - Lower the sound of your telephone ringer and answering machine so they can't be heard outside.

-- Use automatic timers to turn lights on and off in various parts of the house at appropriate times.
-Consider connecting a radio to a timer.
+- Use automatic timers to turn lights and a radio on and off in various parts of the house at appropriate times.